A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Before the Revolution

 are proposed, where both $\xi_{1i}$ and $\xi_{2i}$ are uniform $\mathcal{U}(-1,1)$.
 The energy difference $\Delta E$ between the new configuration and the previous one is then computed and the new configuration is accepted with probability

-and otherwise the previous configuration is replicated, in the sense that its counter is increased by one in the final average of the $F(\theta_t)$'s over the $\tau$ moves of the random walk, $1\le t\le\tau)$.
-Note that \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953} move one particle at a time, rather than moving all of them together, which makes the initial algorithm appear as a primitive kind of Gibbs sampler!
+and otherwise the previous configuration is replicated, in the sense that its counter is increased by one in the final average of the $F(\theta_t)$'s over the $\tau$ moves of the random walk, $1\le t\le\tau$.
+Note that Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}) move one particle at a time, rather than moving all of them together, which ma\-kes the initial algorithm appear as a primitive kind of Gibbs sampler!

-The authors of \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953} demonstrate the validity of the algorithm by first establishing irreducibility, which they call {\em ergodicity}, and second proving ergodicity, that is, convergence to the stationary distribution.
-The second part is obtained via a discretization of the space: They first note that the proposal move is reversible, then establish that $\exp \{ -E/kT \}$ is invariant.
+The authors of Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}) demonstrate the validity of the algorithm by first establishing irreducibility, which they call \textit{ergodicity}, and second proving ergodicity, that is, convergence to the stationary distribution.
+The second part is obtained via a discretization of the space: They first note that the proposal move is reversible, then establish that $\exp\{ -E/kT \}$ is invariant.
 The result is therefore proven in its full generality, minus the discretization.
 The number of iterations of the Metropolis algorithm used in the paper seems to be limited: 16 steps for burn-in and 48 to 64 subsequent iterations, which required four to five hours on the Los Alamos computer.

-An interesting variation is the {\it Simulated Annealing} algorithm, developed by \cite{kirkpatrick:gelatt:vecchi:1983}, who connected optimization with {\it annealing}, the cooling of a metal.
-Their variation is to allow the temperature $T$ in (\ref{eq:MHstep}) to decrease as the algorithm runs, according to a ``cooling schedule".
-The Simulated Annealing algorithm can be shown to find the global maximum with probability $1$, although the analysis is quite complex due to the fact that, with varying $T$, the algorithm is no longer a time-homogeneous Markov chain.
+An interesting variation is the \textit{Simulated Annealing} algorithm, developed by Kirkpatrick, Gelatt and Vecchi (\citeyear{kirkpatrickgelattvecchi1983}), who connected optimization with {\it annealing}, the cooling of a metal.
+Their variation is to allow the temperature $T$ in (\ref{eq:MHstep}) to change as the algorithm runs, according to a ``cooling schedule,'' and the Simulated Annealing algorithm can be shown to find the global maximum with probability $1$, although the analysis is quite complex due to the fact that, with varying $T$, the algorithm is no longer a~time-homogeneous Markov\vadjust{\goodbreak} chain.